 The ministry formed in these first few years was the Episcopal Community House.
 On January 30, 1951, the Annual Council of the Episcopal Diocese of West Texas, convened by Bishop Jones, resolved that the “Episcopal Community House is now a diocesan institution and supported by the missionary budget of the Diocese.”
 Shortly after that, the board of directors held the first meeting of the Good Samaritan Center on March 1, 1951.
 Rev. Gosnell, Rector of St. Mark’s Episcopal Church (fifth Bishop of the Episcopal Diocese of West Texas), was elected a member of the Executive Committee.
 Rev. Gosnell led several initiatives regarding the further evolution of this ministry and reported on building plans for a permanent facility, the pledges made by churches of the Diocese, and the pledged support by the Community Chest, today’s local United Way agency.
 Construction at 1600 Saltillo Street, known as the “death triangle” due to the high incidence of disease and its impact on children, began on April 3, 1951.

-Seventy-one years later, The Good Samaritan Center of San Antonio has evolved into a charitable entity.
+Seventy-three years later, The Good Samaritan Center of San Antonio has evolved into a charitable entity.
 Good Samaritan has been a longstanding partner of the City of San Antonio, the United Way, and many other entities providing comprehensive services to more than 4,500 individuals and 1,100 families in Central and South Texas via the services offered by three Departments, Child Development Services, Youth and Teen Services and Family Services.

 Good Samaritan actively serves as a place of change, supporting thousands of our neighbors working to improve their lives and overcome the challenges of poverty.